Turning Points, a podcast and pivotal conversation on mental health

 From getting a promotion or becoming a homeowner to losing a loved one or going through a divorce, turning points in our lives are often a catalyst for change and new direction.
 But turning points can also be quieter, something as simple as a commitment to putting mental health and emotional well-being first.
 In fact, many of these turning points are what inspired our podcast with the same name.

-In partnership with Boston Globe Media, Turning Points: Navigating Mental Health features empowering stories from those navigating their mental health and well-being.
+In collaboration with Boston Globe Media, Turning Points: Navigating Mental Health features empowering stories from those navigating their mental health and well-being.
 Clinical social worker and host, Frantzces Lys has dedicated her life’s work to helping people heal by removing emotional blocks and defying the resistance in their lives.
-Joining Turning Points for season 2, Frantzces engages with athletes, scientists, therapists and entrepreneurs as they discuss their own mental health journeys.
+On Turning Points, Frantzces engages with athletes, scientists, therapists and entrepreneurs as they discuss their own mental health journeys.

 “As we launch season three of the podcast, it’s even more clear how focusing on mental health is important for those of all ages and life stages,” says Stephen Cassell, chief marketing & brand officer at Point32Health.
 “We are excited to have listeners join us once again as part of our continued mission to guide and empower healthier lives for all.”

 Season one of Turning Points premiered in 2021 with five episodes and another five were released in 2022 for season two.
 The episodes included conversations with elite marathoner and longtime Harvard Pilgrim Health Care member Joan Benoit Samuelson, Boston Red Sox outfielder Alex Verdugo, neuroscientist Jud Brewer, CEO of Black Girl Ventures, Shelly Omilâdé Bell, and Boston Children’s Hospital Physician Dr. Michael Rich—to name a few.
 From practicing yoga to finding community, each guest shared how they maintain their emotional well-being.